senserf/picos/README.txt

 	   was terminated before the event was presented.
 Now, in such cases, the triggerring AI is assumed to be Kernel.

- R080415A  Fixed a memory leak in radio.cc caused by wrong deallocation of
+ R080415B  Fixed a memory leak in radio.cc caused by wrong deallocation of
 	   RF_ACTIVITY objects.
+Any more memory leaks?